mrugakshiharkare/Energy-Data-Analysis-Using-SQL/README.md

 - Ratio & Per Capita Calculations for deeper insights

 ### 📊 `Key Insights`
+The following insights were derived from the analytical SQL queries and exploratory data analysis performed in this project.
+These insights reflect the patterns observed in the provided dataset, but additional or deeper insights may emerge through further analysis, depending on the questions explored.

-🔹 Energy Trends: Fossil fuels contribute the most to global emissions, while renewable adoption is still in progress.
+- Energy & Emission Patterns: Fossil fuels remain the dominant contributor to global emissions, while renewable energy adoption is gradually increasing in several countries.

-🔹 Economic Insights: Top GDP countries like the USA, China, Japan, and India show higher consumption rates.
+- Economic Relationships: Countries with higher GDP typically show higher energy consumption, but the efficiency of energy use varies widely across nations.

-🔹 Environmental View: Some nations produce more energy than they consume, while others depend heavily on imports.
+- Production vs Consumption: Some countries generate more energy than they consume (net exporters), while others depend heavily on imports, revealing economic and geopolitical dependencies.

-🔹 Population Impact: Rapidly growing populations tend to show increased per capita energy demand.
+- Population Impact: Growing populations tend to have increasing per-capita energy demand, influencing both consumption patterns and long-term sustainability challenges.

-🔹 Global Change: A noticeable dip in 2020 emissions reflects the pandemic’s temporary impact on energy use.
+- Yearly Trends: Noticeable shifts, especially the dip in emissions around 2020, highlight how global events (such as the pandemic) can affect energy usage.

+- **Further Insights Possible:**
+Anyone exploring the dataset can extract additional insights — such as renewable growth rates, country-wise efficiency scores, per-capita emission comparisons, or multi-year trend forecasts — depending on specific analytical objectives.

 ### 📘 `Learnings`
 - Built a complete relational database system from scratch.